 How to Bypass Cloudflare With Selenium

 CAPTCHAs

-Cloudflare often uses Turnstile CAPTCHAs to verify whether a visitor is human.
-These CAPTCHAs are a barrier to web scraping.
-Selenium scripts typically struggle to interact with these CAPTCHAs because they require complex visual recognition beyond the standard capabilities of the automation frameworks.
+Cloudflare often uses Turnstile CAPTCHA to verify whether a visitor is human.
+This CAPTCHA is a barrier to web scraping as it often requires a complex workaround to proceed.
+Selenium scripts typically struggle to bypass Turnstile CAPTCHA because it requires more low-level behavioral and traffic pattern recognition.
+And that's beyond the standard capabilities of automation frameworks like Selenium.

 Canvas Fingerprinting

 Canvas fingerprinting technique uses the browser to draw hidden images on the canvas to generate a unique fingerprint.
-Cloudflare uses this method to differentiate between real users and bots by analyzing subtle variations in how the browser draws the canvas.
+Cloudflare leverages the generated fingerprint to differentiate between real users and bots by analyzing subtle variations in how the browser draws the canvas.
 Selenium often lacks the precise graphical output of a genuine user's browser, which can be a dead giveaway to anti-bot systems.

+How to Bypass Cloudflare With Selenium